2pizzzza/HackathonV1/README.md

 - **Kotlin**: The app is written in Kotlin, a modern programming language for Android development.
 - **Android Studio**: The official IDE for Android app development, used to build and debug the app.
 - **Firebase**: Utilized for user authentication, data storage, and real-time database functionality.
-- **Duolingo API**: Integrates with the Duolingo API to access language learning content and resources.

 ## Getting Started